pepeloni-away/mes/README.md

 }))
 ```

-Valid entries from localstorage will show up when you type `l/` in the search bar
+Valid entries from localstorage will show up when you type `l/` in the search bar.

 ## Why mes?